 The Housing Element is consistent with the General Plan, including the Land Use, Community Plan, Circulation, Community Services, Resources Conservation, Open Space and Recreation, Conservation, Open Space, and Safety Elements.
 The Housing Element will also be reviewed for consistency with the updated General Plan elements as part of the General Plan Update process.
+As part of the General Plan Update, the County will amend the General Plan, including the Safety and Conservation Elements, to address changes to the Government Code since adoption of the 1989 General Plan.

 The Housing Element only identifies potential for residential development on sites designated for residential uses in the Land Use and Community Character Elements.
 The Housing Element will not increase the number of residential units that could be developed in the County under adopted General Plan.